PersonomicsLab/popmodel_ML_MH/figures/README.md

 # Plotting

-The general idea is to use `integration.py` to aggregate relevant data into one `plotting.csv` file and labeled them in an additional column called `method`, then use `violin_plot_R2.r` to plot the data in the `plotting.csv` file according to the categories in `method`.
+The general idea is to use `integration.py` to aggregate relevant data into one `plotting.csv` file and labeled them in an additional column called `method`, then use `violin_plot_*.r` to plot the data in the `plotting.csv` file according to the categories in `method`.

 ## Setup